 Other Exclusions and Options

 The standard home policy excludes protection for many things.
 But then the insurance company gives you an opportunity to buy some of them back.

 Additionally, you have the option of increasing protection where you personally need it.

 There are literally dozens of optional coverages available in your home policy.
 Here are some of the more common options available to you.

 Identity Theft – many home insurers now offer protection for Identity Theft in their home policies.
 This will help pay the expenses you incur to restore your identity if it’s stolen.

 Water & Sewage Backup – the standard home policy excludes damage caused by a water or sewage system backup.
 You can buy this protection if you want it.

 Ordinance & Law — pays the increased costs of repairing or rebuilding your home that are a result of changes in local building codes.
 For example, your home has single paned windows.
 After a loss, the local building department requires double-paned windows.
 This endorsement pays for the increased cost required by the new building code.

 Packaged Endorsements – often times an insurance company will package the optional coverages people most commonly buy into a single endorsement.
 That means for a lower price you can get several optional coverages added to your policy.

-There are many more optional coverage and exclusion buy-backs your agent can explain to you.
+There are many more optional coverage and exclusion buy-backs your agent can explain to you including our wind insurance and water insurance protections.
 Take a few moments to understand them and make good decisions about your protection.